mrkiura/nginx_terraform_app/README.md

 ## Testing

 Verify that the instances are running by visiting the elb_hostname in the browser.
+Confirm that you are requesting the url via http instead of https.

 The html page opened should look similar to the one below:

 <img width="684" alt="Screenshot 2021-04-08 at 11 49 56" src="https://user-images.githubusercontent.com/17288133/113997365-bcfe5900-9860-11eb-82b4-b6feabe38dc9.png">